sirrodgepodge/simple-file-input/README.md

   fileName: PropTypes.string,         // by default the uploaded file's name will be used as the name stored in S3, this can be overridden with this property, nonword characters will be removed from the a provided string to avoid URL issues (note that the generated unique-ifying string will still be appended unless you overwrite the 'fileAppend' property below with an empty string)
   // overrides default string appended to file name
   fileAppend: PropTypes.string,       // by default a string combining a timestamp and a shortid and will be appended to the file's name to ensure uniqueness, this can be overridden with a different string or empty string via this prop, nonword characters will be removed from the a provided string to avoid URL issues
-  // specifies S3 folder inside of bucket
+  // specifies S3 folder path inside of bucket
   remoteFolder: PropTypes.string,     // optional prop used to specify a file path inside of your S3 bucket, e.g. '/folder1/folder2' will save your upload to '<S3 host route>/folder1/folder2/<file name>', the forward slash at the beginning of this string is not required

   // specifies acceptable file extensions